VirostaRH/springmvcExample/README.md

 V1:

-- In construct - Code not complete.

-Goals:

-- Create a complete functionally CRUD with Spring.
-- Right now, i want create in one view the access to read, consult, delete and update from the same view.
-However, the controller force us to send differents actions.
-This behaviour is setted with js, adding action to buttons (see file webapp/WEB-INF/jsp/showList.jsp).
+- Modify view, we have now CRUD app using Spring & Mysql.
+- From same view employee, we have access to edit, consult a row, remove row and add new, using forms, we have too access to previous view.
+That is controlled with js -that edits form method- and the controller in server side.